Pseudolarix wehrii: Description

 Gooch (1992) describes the cone scales as smooth margined and cupped towards the side which faced the cone axis.
 The scales have an overall slightly asymmetrical shovel shape, with lengths up to 3.2 cm long by 1.8 cm wide.
 The scale bases have a 0.50-0.75 cm long stalk which connected to the central cone axis.
 On each side of the stalk are slightly enlarged lobes from the scale.
 On the inner side of the scale a bract is present, centered on the scale and running between 50% and 70% of the scale length.
 The bracts have a needle like appearance that tapers out from the pointed or slightly rounded tip to the widest point near the base, being up to 0.4 cm wide and 2.4 cm long.
-The wing seeds are up to 3.2 cm long with a straight upper margin and an semi-elliptical to semi-cordate lower margin.
+The wing seeds are up to 3.2 cm long with a straight upper margin and a semi-elliptical to semi-cordate lower margin.
 The seeds contain large resin vessels and are up to .75 cm with an obovate shape.
-LaPage and Bassinger (1995) emended the species description based on the mummified fossils of the Buchanan Lake formation.
-They reported the cone scale bracts were resinous and sometimes exceeded the cone-scale lengths.
+LaPage and Bassinger (1995), emended the species description based on the mummified fossils of the Buchanan Lake formation.
+They reported the cone-scale bracts were resinous and sometimes exceeded the cone-scale lengths.
 The bracts also occasionally show a finely serrated margin and smooth in texture, with no fine hairs present.

 Study of amber nodules fossilized on cone scales of both P. amabilis and P. wehrii from Axel Heiberg Island detected Succinic acid as part of the amber makeup.
 As is the case with modern P. amabilis resin, the amber identified from fossil P. amabilis cone scales have succinic acid as only a minor component of its chemistry.
 In contrast, succinic acid is a predominant chemical component of P. wehrii amber, which indicates the majority of loose amber in the Buchanan Lake Formation studied was produced by P. wehrii trees.
 The amber chemistry also has large proportions of abietane methyl ester skeletons in its pyrolysate.